-Interdisciplinary Honors is available only to entering Freshmen who applied to Honors at the same time they applied to the University of Washington or to UW Freshmen who maintain a 3.3 GPA in their autumn and winter quarters and apply in the Spring quarter of their first year via our Late Admission process.
-Students who complete the 11 required Honors courses, participate in two experiential learning projects, keep an on-going learning portfolio, and maintain an overall 3.3 GPA will receive the designation "with Interdisciplinary Honors" on their diplomas.
+Interdisciplinary Honors is available only to entering Freshmen who applied to Honors at the same time they apply to the University of Washington or to UW Freshmen who maintain a 3.3 GPA in their autumn and winter quarters and apply in spring break of their first year via our Second Year Admission process.
+Students who complete the 11 required Honors courses, participate in two experiential learning projects, keep an on-going portfolio, and maintain an overall 3.3 GPA will receive the designation "with Interdisciplinary Honors" on their diplomas.

 HONORS 100 / HONORS 496

-HONORS 100 is taken in the autumn quarter of a student's freshman year; Late Admission students, admitted in the spring quarter of their freshman year, will take HONORS 100 the following autumn, at the start of their sophomore year.
-In HONORS 100, students will be introduced to the Honors Program requirements and community, and learn about resources and opportunities available through Honors and at the UW.
+HONORS 100 is taken in the autumn quarter of a student's first year in the Honors Program.
+In HONORS 100, students will be introduced to the Honors Program curriculum and community, and learn about resources and opportunities available through Honors and at the UW.
 The course is taught by Honors advisers and Peer Educators, upperclassmen in the Honors Program.

-Once students have completed HONORS 100, six of the nine required Honors courses, and one of two experiential learning projects, they will register for HONORS 496.
-This one-credit seminar helps students reflect on their experience in the Interdisciplinary Honors Program via their portfolios.
-The course culminates in presentations of the completed portfolios to the Honors community.
+Students register for HONORS 496 in their final year at UW, after taking a minimum of six Honors courses, and completed one experiential learning activity.
+This one-credit seminar helps students reflect on their experience at UW and in Honors via their portfolios, and culminates in presentations of the completed portfolios to the Honors community.

-In addition to Honors Courses, students in the Interdisciplinary Honors Program are required to identify two learning projects that are experiential in nature and extend the educational process beyond the classroom.
-Projects should involve activities in the areas of leadership, research, service or international engagement.
+In addition to Honors Courses, students in the Interdisciplinary Honors Program are required to identify two learning activities that are experiential in nature and extend the educational process beyond the classroom.
+Activities should be in the areas of leadership, research, service or international engagement.
 This requirement will be introduced and various options discussed in HONORS 100.
-To earn credit for this requirement, students must apply to have their experiential learning projects approved by the Honors staff.
-Students should also include these experiences in their portfolio, and must have completed one of the two required experiential learning projects before registering for HONORS 496.
+To earn credit for this requirement, students must apply to have their experiential learning activities approved by the Honors Program.
+Students should also include these experiences in their portfolio, and must have completed one of the two required experiential learning activities before registering for HONORS 496.

-Over the course of their undergraduate career, Honors students will also keep an ongoing portfolio.
-Students will be introduced to the Honors Portfolio in HONORS 100, when they will be given practical and theoretical tools to create and compile this electronic portfolio of their academic and experiential work.
-With the help of their Honors peers, advisers and faculty, students will continue to contribute to their portfolios throughout their time at UW and in Honors.
-Students will polish and present their portfolios in HONORS 496.
+Honors students practice reflection via an online portfolio.
+Students are introduced to the portfolio in HONORS 100, when they are given the practical and theoretical tools to make this archive of their academic and experiential work.
+With the help of their Honors peers, advisers, and faculty, students continue to contribute to their portfolios throughout their time at UW and in Honors before polishing and presenting their portfolios in HONORS 496.

 Departmental Honors Requirements

 Departmental Honors allows students the opportunity to explore their chosen major in greater depth, usually with guidance from a faculty mentor.
-Departmental Honors requirements vary, but usually constitute an additional 10-15 credits of upper-level coursework, additional research or an extended thesis.
+While each major’s Honors requirements vary, our foundational goals for all Departmental Honors programs are:

-Departmental Honors can be completed in conjuction with Interdisciplinary Honors (to graduate "with College Honors in [major]"), or alone (to graduate "with Honors in [major]").
+Departmental Honors can be completed in conjunction with Interdisciplinary Honors (to graduate "with College Honors in [major]"), or alone (to graduate "with Honors in [major]").

 Visit these links to see Departmental Honors options.
 If you do not see the department in which you are interested, take heart--not all majors have an Honors webpage.
 Information about missing majors can be obtained from the departments themselves: simply email a departmental adviser to set up an appointment.

-To earn a College Honors degree, students must complete both Interdisciplinary Honors (coursework, experiential learning and portfolio) and Departmental Honors in at least one of their majors.
+To earn a College Honors degree, students complete both Interdisciplinary Honors and Departmental Honors in at least one of their majors.
 Completion of both these requirements earns a student the distinction of graduating “With College Honors in [major]”.
-Students are still responsible for completing the Areas of Knowledge requirements specific to their College, as well as University Proficiency Requirements (English Composition, QSR, and Foreign Language).